-underwriter had an inside quote (the highest bid or the lowest ask at any one hour interval in the day).
-17 For companies traded on the NYSE and AMEX, Troubled Bank was Market Maker, is equal to 1 if the underwriter was a specialist in the company's stock.
-18 In summary, Troubled Bank was Market Maker is equal to 1 for Nasdaq companies when the underwriter had an inside quote and for NYSE/AMEX companies when the underwriter was a specialist.
-By this definition, the troubled underwriter was a market maker for 24% of their clients and 12% of other newly public companies.
+Underwriters may also make markets in their clients' stocks post-IPO.
+Ellis, Michaely and O'Hara (2000) document underwriter price support for 20 days post-IPO, although the time elapsed between IPO and event date for this sample is much longer (minimum of 122 days).
+Unfortunately, the detailed trading information used in Ellis, Michaely and O'Hara (2000) is not widely available.
+Separate measures from the Nasdaq and NYSE/AMEX markets are combined to construct Troubled Bank was Market Maker, a proxy for the underwriter's importance as a market maker.
+For stocks traded on the Nasdaq market, Troubled Bank was Market Maker, is a dummy variable equal to 1 if the underwriter had an inside quote (the highest bid or the lowest ask at any one hour interval in the day).
+For companies traded on the NYSE and AMEX, Troubled Bank was Market Maker, is equal to 1 if the underwriter was a specialist in the company's stock.
+In summary, Troubled Bank was Market Maker is equal to 1 for Nasdaq companies when the underwriter had an inside quote and for NYSE/AMEX companies when the